open-ephys/onix-docs/source/Hardware Guide/Headstages/headstage-64.rst

 Neural Stimulation
 ****************************
-headstage-64 v1.3 provides onboard electrical and optical stimulation.
+headstage-64 provides onboard electrical and optical stimulatus generators.
 Stimulus trains can be parameterized in a similar way to the master-8 or pulse pal.
-Electrical and optical stimulus trains cannot be delivered simultaneously.
-If there is a conflict, electrical stimuluation will take priority and optical stimulus triggers will be ignored.

-To achieve the shortest latency, electrical and optical stimulation can be triggered using the GPIO1 serializer output.
+.. note:: To achieve the shortest latency, electrical or optical stimulation can be triggered
+    using the GPIO1 serializer output.
 Because both stimulators share this trigger line, it is important to only enable one of the devices (using its ENABLE register) prior to toggling this pin.

 Optical Stimulation
 ~~~~~~~~~~~~~~~~~~~~